webmobilesquad/mwp-user-profile/README.md

 - *idToken* is a Json Web Token issued by auth0 that will be parsed by the component to display user info;

-- *backendUrl* is the base url for the "Profile" and "Logout" links.
+- *mwpDomain* is the domain name for the "Profile" page link;

+- *onLogout* is your custom code that will be called by clicking on the logout button.

 # preact material app